New Document

 Rename it ‘Shapes’.

-Say OK and you should have this…
+You should have this…

 Select areas